lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 requirements usage document along with this document for a full definition.

-This document obsoletes RFCs 5272 and 6402.
+This document obsoletes RFC 5272 and RFC 6402.

-This document also updates part of RFC 5911 to add support for additional HMAC algorithms used with the POP Link Witness control.

 --- middle